Flaky skin is especially obvious if your dog has darker colored fur.

 - Increase humidity in the air – Just like with humans, dry air during the winter can cause dry skin in dogs.
 Add a humidifier in the room that your dog spends most of his time in.
 You can also put your dog in the bathroom and run a hot steamy shower.
 This acts like an on-the-spot humidifier.

-- Try natural food additives - Try adding a little olive oil, fish oil or another source of omega 3 fatty acids.
-Do not add too much.
+- Try natural food additives – Try adding a little olive oil, fish oil or another source of omega 3 fatty acids.
+Don’t add too much.
 And only do this a couple of times each week.
-This should help with your dog’s dry skin.
+The oils will improve your dog’s dry skin from the inside out.

 - Apply natural topical oils – For really bad cases, a dog dry skin remedy that works well is to massage a little olive oil directly onto your dog’s skin once a day.